xoxor4d/iw3xo-dev/README.md

-<h1 align="center">IW3xo - A Call of Duty 4 Modification</h3>
+<h1 align="center">iw3xo - a Call of Duty 4 modification</h3>

 <p align="center">
 This project is aimed at developers and includes various modifications/additions.
-IW3xo is not compatible with CoD4x, so make sure you do have a stock non-steam 1.7 CoD4.
+iw3xo is not compatible with CoD4x, so make sure you do have a stock non-steam 1.7 CoD4.
 A compatible Radiant, built for use with IW3xo, that enables a live-link between CoD4 and Radiant can be found below.
 </p>